loopbackio/loopback-next/docs/site/Loopback-component-authorization.md

 `authorize()` function's criteria.

-## Authorization by voting and decision matrix
+## Authorization by decision matrix

 The final decision is controlled by voting results from authorizers and options for the authorization component.